 Suppose you’re going to check out an SLK 200 produced before 200, then it’s wise to check the car’s body for rust.
 There are two main spots where you’ll be able to detect rust.
 The first spot is the wheel arches; the second one is the sills.
 For this reason, it’s advised to check underneath the car and bring a flashlight to inspect these places properly.

-If you find a car with rust issues, you’ll probably be better of skipping the car entirely, given that rust is a complicated and expensive problem to fix.
+If you find a car with rust issues, you’ll probably be better off skipping the car entirely, given that rust is a complicated and expensive problem to fix and will make it extremely expensive to maintain any Mercedes.

 4. Engine Problems With The M271 And M272

 One of the most expensive problems to fix in SLK 200’s is problems with the engine.
-Which problems you can have depend on the engine itself, but the M271 and M272 are most notorious for having issues.
+Which problems you can have depend on the engine itself, but the M271 and M272 are most notorious for having issues and we’ve seen similar issues in other Mercedes vehicles like the ML350 as well.

 First off, there’s the M272.
 This engine is known for having problems with the balance shaft (the engine part that reduces vibration).
 The problem here is that it wears out prematurely.
 That’s a pretty expensive problem, given that the engine needs to be taken apart to replace the balance shaft.
 Repairs can cost more than $3,500.